 If at any time during this process, you feel the dough becoming too warm and soft, pause and place it back into the fridge to chill for 10-15 minutes.
 It will help keep your final lattice design crisp and neat.

 To make the braid, take the three narrowest strips of dough and lay them down together in a bunch.
 Pinch all three strips together at one end and carefully braid them together, trying to keep each individual strip as flat as possible with no twisting.
-If you’ve never tried a braid, you can reference all kinds of three-strand braiding tutorials online.
+If you've never tried a braid, you can reference all kinds of three-strand braiding tutorials online.
 The secret of braiding pie dough is to keep it well chilled and to bend the dough as minimally as possible to prevent breakage.
-Feel free to stop partway through construction of the braid to chill the dough again before continuing.
+If needed, stop partway through construction of the braid to chill the dough before continuing.

 Remove the filled pie dish and the lattice strips from the fridge.
 Place three of the longest pie dough strips directly across the middle of the pie, leaving just enough space between each to see the pie filling underneath.

 Repeat with the next three longest pie dough strips, placing them at a 90 degree angle on top of the first three strips, forming an X shape.

 Place the braid and two other strips parallel to the left of the original three strips, leaving approximately a ¼ inch gap between the groupings to delineate the spacing slightly. *NOTE: If you want the braid to show more (see here for reference), use three plain strips at this step and save the braid for later on.